 Secure servers will frequently use security fingerprints to identify themselves.
 When a client connects, the server presents a fingerprint and this gives the client a chance to disconnect before sending through more sensitive details like username and password.

 Regardless of the security model used, once the initial connection has been made the fingerprint of the server will be permanently cached.
 On future connection attempts, the cached fingerprint will be compared against the fingerprint presented.
-If a discrepency is found, the user will be presented with a dialog giving the option to accept or reject the key.
+If a discrepancy is found, the user will be presented with a dialog giving the option to accept or reject the key.
 If the key is rejected, then the connection will be terminated and no credentials will be sent.